These photos are not going on someone’s wall or being sent to Grandma in a card. They will be used to generate more income for a company.

-Having a healthy and active network means that you won’t be calling on strangers from an online listing to help in your shoots.
+Having a healthy and active network is essential.
+It means that you won’t be calling on strangers from an online listing to help in your shoots.

 When taking a closer look, though, there are lots of needs, big and small, that fall under the umbrella of commercial photography.

 One way to get started is to begin with small jobs.
 As you grow more comfortable with the process, you can then build on them and do larger requests.

 Whether big or small, though, let your imagination run wild with possibilities for your commercial clients!